voucherifyio/voucherify-openapi/docs/guides/integration_blueprint/Data-Model.md

 # Data model

-Goals:
+> 📘 Goals

-* Learn more about metadata.
+> * Learn more about metadata.

-* Choose which attributes and events you would like to share with Voucherify.
+> * Choose which attributes and events you would like to share with Voucherify.

-***

  ## Outcome:

 Data model PoC that is based on your use cases and business model.